Alexa von Tobel brings 15 years of financial savvy to Early Stage 2021 – TechCrunch

 Since, von Tobel has founded her own venture firm called Inspired Capital.
 Portfolio companies include Finix, Chief, Orum, Habi and more.

-But before she was an entrepreneur, or the Chief Digital Officer of a major financial services company (and then Chief Innovation Officer, overseeing the Northwestern Mutual’s venture arm), or the founding partner of a venture capital firm, she was a Certified Financial Planner.
+But before she was an entrepreneur, or the chief digital officer of a major financial services company (and then chief innovation officer, overseeing the Northwestern Mutual’s venture arm), or the founding partner of a venture capital firm, she was a certified financial planner.

-At TechCrunch Early Stage in April, von Tobel will lead a breakout on financial planning targeted specifically at early stage startups.
+At TechCrunch Early Stage in April, von Tobel will lead a breakout on financial planning targeted specifically at early-stage startups.

 Take a look: